H. T. Wilson: Selected journal articles and book chapters

-2025 "The Causality of Freedom: Max Weber and the Practical Activation of Schutz's Postulate of Adequacy".
-To appear in a Special Issue titled The Postulate of Adequacy: Causality, Meaning, Performativity in Human Studies 48(4) December 2025.
+2025 'The Causality of Freedom: Max Weber and the Practical Activation of Schutz's Postulate of Adequacy'.
+Contribution to a Special Issue titled 'The Postulate of Adequacy: Causality, Meaning, Performativity, Human Studies 48(4) December 2025, pp. 743–761.

+2026 'The Persistence of 'Social Causation' in Max Weber's Analysis of the Criterion of Adequacy'.
+Panel Discussant.
+Conference on 'The Postulate of Adequacy: Causality, Meaning, Performativity' (Konstanz: University of Konstanz, August 3–5, 2026).